compsci697l/compsci697l.github.io/assignments/assignments2016/assignment1.md

 errors with matplotlib due to the [issues described here](http://matplotlib.org/faq/virtualenv_faq.html).
 You can work around this issue by starting the Jupyter server using the `start_jupyter_osx.sh` script from the `assignment1` directory; the script assumes that your virtual environment is named `.env`.

 ### Submitting your work

+To make sure everything is working properly, **remember to do a clean run ("Kernel -> Restart & Run All") after you finish work for each notebook** and submit the final version with all the outputs.
 Whether you work on the assignment locally or using Terminal, once you are done working run the `collectSubmission.sh` script from the `assignment1` directory; this will produce a file called `assignment1.zip`.
 Upload this file to Moodle before the assignment is due.

 ### Q1: k-Nearest Neighbor classifier (20 points)